-The campus libraries set their own hours, MondaySaturday to provide library services during regular University hours of operation.
+The campus libraries set their own hours, Monday through Saturday to provide library services during regular University hours of operation.
 Special winter and summer break hours are posted in advance in the Library and from the Online Library.
 The ECPI University library website is available 24/7 at http://ecpilibrary.sirsi.net.